lexmiros/ForTheRecordSubmissionPublic/fibonacci-sequence/README.md

 ## Aleksei Miros Submission : https://fibonacci-sequence.fly.dev/

 ## To run locally:
-- Assumes Node is installed
+- Assumes Node is installed.
-- From root of project, cd to fibonacci-sequence
+- From root of project, cd to fibonacci-sequence.
-- run : npm install
+- run : npm install.
-- run: npm run dev
+- run: npm run dev.
 - App should be running on : http://localhost:5173/

 ## To run unit tests:
-- From root of project, cd to fibonacci-sequence
+- From root of project, cd to fibonacci-sequence.
-- run : npm test
+- run : npm test.

 ## Project Usage

 ### Input Feedback